pegnet/pegnet-compose/README.md

 MINERS=4 docker-compose up -d
 ```

 Check the log output to make sure it is healthy.
+Mining will start once factomd begins to make progress, which may take a while.

 ```
 docker-compose logs